Erik84750/Nextion_DCC-EX_enclosure/README.md

 5. Hardware requirements for version B:

-Either Wemos with ESP8266 with 18650 Li-Ion battery module or Wemos with ESP32 with 18650 Li-Ion battery unit
+Either Wemos with ESP8266 with 18650 Li-Ion battery module or Wemos with ESP32 with 18650 Li-Ion battery unit.

+Wemos_ESP8266 connections: rotary encoder: "Switch" to D1, "Clock" to D7, "Data" to D6.
+Others: Nextion TX to D2, RX to D5.
+Hardware RX and TX: as noted on the PCB.

+Wemos_ESP32 connectiuons: self-explanatory on the PCB silkscreen.
+Rot.
+Enc.
+"Switch" to GPIO13, "Clk" to GPIO5, "Dat" to GPIO4.
+Nextion RX to GPIO3, TX GPIO17.

 ![Wemos_ESP8266](https://github.com/Erik84750/Nextion_DCC-EX_enclosure/assets/20128852/2a78477c-46e7-4568-a621-8d5ff625d159)